juev/link-checker/README.md

 Trying to write network application on C.

-Used this libraries: argp
+Used this libraries: curl

 For compiling you need to install libraries (on MacOS):

-    % brew install argp-standalone
+    % brew install curl